edubr029/ufma/LABCD/README.md

 ## Source codes
-All programs were made for "Construtor Virtual y Simulador de Circuitos Digitales", having the extension `.txt`.
+All programs were made for "Construtor Virtual y Simulador de Circuitos Digitales", having the extension `.txt` and for Arduino (ATmega328P), having the extension `.ino`.

 #### Required Program